 In Lithuania, natural gas is transported via gas transmission and distribution systems.

 The Law on Natural Gas stipulates that gas transmission, distribution and supply activities are subject to licensing.
-The licences are issued and the supervision of the licensed activities is executed by the NCCPE.
-In 2013, the NCCPE granted AB Amber Grid with a fixed-term natural gas transmission licence.
+The licences are issued and the supervision of the licensed activities is executed by the National Commission for Energy Control and Prices (NCC).
+On 10 April 2015, NCC issued a statement that AB Amber Grid's gas transmission business ownership unbundling model was broadly consistent with applicable provisions of the EU Third Energy Package and the Republic of Lithuania Law Natural Gas.
+AB Amber Grid was issued with an open-ended gas transmission business license and was designated as the Transmission System Operator.

 AB Amber Grid has a licence to engage in the natural gas transmission activities in all the administrative units of Lithuania.

-The transmission system, operated by AB Amber Grid is interconnected with the natural gas transmission systems of the Republic of Latvia, Republic of Belarus, Kaliningrad Region of Russian Federation and distribution systems, operated by the distribution system operators within Lithuania:
+The transmission system, operated by AB Amber Grid is interconnected with the natural gas transmission systems of the Republic of Latvia, Republic of Belarus, Kaliningrad Region of Russian Federation, Klaipeda Liquefied Natural Gas Terminal and distribution systems, operated by the distribution system operators within Lithuania:

 Natural gas transmission systems belonging to: